DevSkillsHQ/transaction-management-frontend-level-1/README.md

 ## Predefined test suite ⚙️

-In this repository, there is a predefined test suite that validates the minimum assignment criteria.
+This repository provides a test setup consisting of a backend service that implements the [Account Management API](api-specification.yml) and a test suite that validates the minimum assignment criteria.

 Run with: